In this blog, I talk about concepts, tips, and tricks related to AWS arn. I will also talk about how to create arn URLs for a specific AWS resource.

 Why are ARNs Important?

-ARNs are very important when it comes to IAM policies.
+ARNs play a crucial role in IAM policies.
 You will end up using ARNs if you follow the standard security best practices for IAM roles and policies.

 - They are used in IAM policies for granting restricted granular access to resources.
 One example is to allow a specific IAM user to access only specific ec2 instances.

-- It can be used in automation scripts and API calls to refer to other resources.
+- It can be used in Infrastructure as Code scripts and API calls to refer to other resources.
+You can see a practical example in the Terraform IAM role creation blog.

 If you did not understand the above points, don’t worry, we will look at those with practical examples in the following topics.